josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 The class additionally declares three members:
 The array of phones, the name of the current sort key, and the search query.
 These are all things you have already been attaching to the controller but that weren't explicitly declared anywhere.
-The last one of these isn't actually used in the TypeScript code since it is only referred to in the template, but for the sake of clarity you should define all of the controller members.
+The last one of these is not actually used in the TypeScript code since it is only referred to in the template, but for the sake of clarity you should define all of the controller members.

-In the Phone detail controller, you'll have two members:
+In the Phone detail controller, you will have two members:
 One for the phone that the user is looking at and another for the URL of the currently displayed image:

 <code-example header="app/phone-detail/phone-detail.component.ts" path="upgrade-phonecat-1-typescript/app/phone-detail/phone-detail.component.ts"></code-example>

 This makes the controller code look a lot more like Angular already.
-You're all set to actually introduce Angular into the project.
+You are all set to actually introduce Angular into the project.

-If you had any AngularJS services in the project, those would also be a good candidate for converting to classes, since like controllers, they're also constructor functions.
+If you had any AngularJS services in the project, those would also be a good candidate for converting to classes, since like controllers, they are also constructor functions.
 But you only have the `Phone` factory in this project, and that is a bit special since it is an `ngResource` factory.
-So you won't be doing anything to it in the preparation stage.
+So you will not be doing anything to it in the preparation stage.
-You'll instead turn it directly into an Angular service.
+You will instead turn it directly into an Angular service.

 ### Installing Angular

 Having completed the preparation work, get going with the Angular upgrade of PhoneCat.
-You'll do this incrementally with the help of [ngUpgrade][AioGuideUpgradeUpgradingWithNgupgrade] that comes with Angular.
+You will do this incrementally with the help of [ngUpgrade][AioGuideUpgradeUpgradingWithNgupgrade] that comes with Angular.
-By the time you're done, you'll be able to remove AngularJS from the project completely, but the key is to do this piece by piece without breaking the application.
+By the time you are done, you will be able to remove AngularJS from the project completely, but the key is to do this piece by piece without breaking the application.

 <div class="alert is-important">

 The project also contains some animations.
-You won't upgrade them in this version of the guide.
+You will not upgrade them in this version of the guide.
 Turn to the [Angular animations][AioGuideAnimations] guide to learn about that.

 </div>